 2 Orange slices for decoration

-- Combine whole wheat flour, wheatgerm sprinkle, flaxseed sprinkle, yeast, orange zest and salt, mix well with a spatula.
+- Combine whole wheat flour, wheatgerm, flax seed meal, yeast, orange zest and salt, mix well with a spatula.
 If you use active dry yeast (re-hydrated and activated with water), it has to be added while kneading the dough.

 - In a small bowl beat the egg.
 Gradually add OJ and warm water to the flour mixture to form a dough.
 OJ has to be tepid, not right out the refrigerator.

-- The dough may be loose and sticky.
+- The dough will be loose and sticky.
 Whole wheat absorbs water on kneading.
 Now add the molasses, oil and egg to the dough and continue kneading.

 - Knead the dough on a lightly floured surface till it’s elastic and soft.
 This takes about 10- 12 minutes.
-I use the kitchen counter top to do this as it is not restrictive.
+I used the kitchen counter top to do this as it is not restrictive.
+I didn’t have a stand mixer then.
 If you have a stand mixer, gladly use it for kneading which takes about 5-6 minutes.

 - If it’s still sticky add in a teaspoon of flour to firm it up.
 Keep this as the last option.
 If the dough is stiff sprinkle some warm water ( about a tablespoon, the standby ingredient) and knead till you get a silky dough.

-- Kneading develops the gluten in the wheat which gives the soft texture and structure to the loaf.
+- Kneading develops gluten in the wheat which gives that soft texture and structure to the loaf.
 When combined with yeast the gluten forms carbon dioxide, that creates air pockets in the dough.
 Upon resting the yeast expands the dough.

 - If enough gluten is not developed, you will have a flat and heavy bread despite adding yeast.